 Courses that meet the distribution requirements are listed in the Courses section of this Catalog and in the Schedule of Classes each semester, with the abbreviation of the area of study following the course title.

-Each of the six course credits used to complete the Arts and Humanities, Science and Mathematics, and Social Science distribution requirements must be from different course listing areas.
-The course listing area is denoted by the text code preceding the course number in the schedule of classes and on the transcript.
+- Each of the six course credits used to complete the Arts and Humanities, Science and Mathematics, and Social Science distribution requirements must be from different subject areas.
+The subject area is denoted by the text code preceding the course number in the schedule of classes and on the transcript.

-Individual departments, programs, and the School of Music, with the guidance and approval of the Committee on the Management of Academic Operations (MAO), determine which of their courses meet distribution area requirements.
+- Individual departments, programs, and the School of Music, with the guidance and approval of the Course and Calendar Oversight Committee, determine which of their courses meet distribution requirements.

 Every DePauw student must complete at least two Extended Studies opportunities with a passing or satisfactory grade.
 Options for completing the Extended Studies requirement include: